justinryuu/lifestyle-factors-and-global-health-research/README.md

 If any of these four assumptions are not satisfied, the model will not be as effective as we need to properly explain the relationship between the predictors and the response.

+## Data Introduction and Description

+The data used in this analysis has primarily been gathered from the WHO and World Bank’s data libraries, and is compiled into one dataframe.
+All data is reported for the year 2019.

+### Response: Life Expectancy
+Life expectancy data was gathered from the WHO, and reports life expectancy at birth for both sexes for each WHO member state.

+### Predictor 1: Population
+Population data was gathered from the World Bank, and reports the total population of each UN member state.

+### Predictor 2: Alcohol Consumption
+Alcohol consumption data was gathered from the WHO, and reports levels of total alcohol consumption reported per capita for each WHO member state.

+### Predictor 3: GDP
+GDP data was gathered from the World Bank, and reports countries’ GDP per capita in current US dollars.

+### Predictor 4: Education
+Education is measured in mean years of schooling of a country’s population aged 25 years or older.
+This data was gathered from the World Bank.

+### Predictor 5: Development Status
+Development status data was retrieved from a 2018 open-source dataset titled “Life Expectancy (WHO)”, which is a collection of data supplied by the WHO and United Nations.